matt-fonto/concepts/dev_tools.md

   - Call Stack
     - We can see which function is calling which and their order
       - Last in, first out
+  - XHR/fetch breakpoints
+    - When we know the URL we're doing the fetch, but don't know where in the code it might be
+  - Event Listener
+    - Add breakpoints to where that event is being listened
+  - Watch
+    - We can type a variable name and see what value it has on certain breakpoint
+    - Good to track down a variable that passes through a big function, for instance

+#### VS Code Debugger

+- Run and Debug

+  - Select the environment where the code will run

+    - Web App, for instance
+      - Then you will need you might need to tweak the config
+      - Then, it will launch a chrome browser
+      - Quite similar to the debugging experience on Chrome, yet it's more deeply integrated with VSCode
+      - We can also see the Debug Console to have access to logged information

+  - For larger projects, run and debug, inside VS code, is incredibly helpful

 ### Network